Gazar, Iran

 Gazar (گازار) (Note: Also romanized as Gāzār) is a village in Shakhenat Rural District of Shakhenat District, Birjand County, South Khorasan province, Iran, serving as capital of both the district and the rural district.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 520 in 207 households, when it was in the Central District.
 The following census in 2011 counted 669 people in 200 households.
 The 2016 census measured the population of the village as 622 people in 224 households.

-After the census, the rural district was separated from the district in the formation of Shakhenat District.
+In 2021, the rural district was separated from the district in the formation of Shakhenat District.